LujhCoconut/zsim-bumblebee/README.md

-# Zsim-Hybrid2 [In Progress]
+# Zsim-Bumblebee [In Progress]

-This project aims to reproduce the **HPCA'2020** paper `"Hybrid2: Combining Caching and Migration in Hybrid Memory Systems"` using ZSim.
+This project aims to reproduce the **DAC'2020** paper `"Bumblebee: A MemCache Design for Die-stacked and Off-chip Heterogeneous Memory Systems"` using ZSim.
 The project is implemented based on the open-source Banshee project.

 The link to the open-source Banshee project is `https://github.com/yxymit/banshee`.